PatzEdi/FinderZ/README.md

 To check out the details of V2, go to the [documentation](https://finderz.readthedocs.io/en/latest/index.html).
 This is a big update with many new things!

+**Minor Fix Version 2.0.3:**
+- Fixed bug in Backup class that gave an existence error.
+Sorry about that!
+- I have noticed some accidental printing in some functions (such as findFiles, that prints a boolean at the start).
+This does not currently affect anything, but just prints out occasional, unnecessary output.
+This will be fixed very soon.
+- Thank you for 16K Downloads!

 ## **Usage**
 Installation: